dastrukar/zre4pghd/readme.md

 # RE4-like Pickup Glow for Hideous Destructor
-> Also knowns as RE4PGHD
+> Also known as zRE4PGHD

 A simple mod that adds Resident Evil 4/5 styled glowing thing on pickups.